Keith Jackson (media executive): Awards and honours

 Jackson received the Papua New Guinea Independence Medal in 1976 "for outstanding service" and in 2004 was appointed a Member of the Order of Australia (AM) "for services to management and training in media, communications, non-commercial broadcasting and public relations".

-In 2010 he accepted an invitation to become an Adjunct Professor in the School of Journalism and Communication at the University of Queensland, retiring in 2014.
-He is a Fellow of the Royal Society of Arts (since 1995), a Fellow of the Australian Institute of Management, Education and Training (since 1983) and a Member of the Media, Entertainment and Arts Alliance (formerly Australian Journalists Association) (since 1972).
+In 2010 he accepted an invitation to become an adjunct professor in the School of Journalism and Communication at the University of Queensland, retiring in 2014.
+He was a Fellow of the Royal Society of Arts (1995-2020), a Fellow of the Australian Institute of Management and Leadership (since 1983) and a Member of the Media, Entertainment and Arts Alliance (formerly Australian Journalists Association) (since 1972).

 Marriage and children

 Jackson married Susan Mary Flatt (b 1947) in April 1967 (divorced January 1985).
 There are two children, Simon (b 1967), information technologist and composer, and Sally (b 1970), an executive with the Australian Broadcasting Corporation.
 Jackson married academic and management consultant Ingrid Henriette Hallein (née Lowig) (b 1952) in May 1985.
-They have two sons, Benjamin Robert Francis Jackson (b 1987), communications specialist, and Ingrid’s son from a previous marriage, Evan Hallein (b 1977), marine zoologist.
+They have two sons.
 Jackson now lives in retirement with his wife in the Queensland resort town of Noosa.

 ME/CFS

-In the early years of the new century, Jackson had become increasingly ill and was diagnosed with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), “a complex, multisystem disease involving neurological, immunological, autonomic and energy metabolism impairments” and classified by the World Health Organization as a neurologic illness.
-There is no known cure or treatment.
+In the early years of the new century, Jackson had become increasingly ill and was diagnosed with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 Jackson relinquished his management of the company to Wells and was never again able to resume an active role.
 The company languished and, in 2012 when Wells established his own consultancy taking important clients with him, Jackson liquidated the ailing firm.
 In its 20 years of operation Jackson Wells Morris had consulted to more than 500 clients including major global and Australian companies and between 1995 and 2005 had been an industry pace setter.